40 eCommerce Statistics to Boost Your Online Sales in 2021

 1. In 2021, there will be more than 2.14 billion digital buyers worldwide, up from 1.66 billion in 2016.

 The number of online shoppers is skyrocketing.
 The more popular online commerce is, the more trust people are likely to put in this type of service.
-Ordering food, deciding which retail store’s new collection best fits your style, and even planning vacations all now take place online.
+Ordering food, deciding which retail store’s new collection best fits your style, and even planning vacations or business trips all now take place online.

 When you browse online, you can do more in-depth research in a shorter timespan and also enjoy competitive price offers.
 A whole range of digital resources, such as product reviews, are also easier to access online.
 Not sure about the food quality of a restaurant?
 Just check out the average score based on hundreds of online reviews and make an informed decision.